kosmojs/kosmojs/docs/generators/solid/application.md

 <script type="module" src="./entry/client.tsx"></script>
 ```

-The `index.html` file serves as Vite's entry point.
+The `index.html` file serves as entry point.
 When `Vite` processes your application, it starts from this HTML file,
 follows the script import to `entry/client.tsx`,
 and builds your entire application graph from there.